ExaVault/evapi-php/README.md

 }
 ```

-##### Downloading a file #####
+##### Downloading a file ##### Downloading, like the upload process,
-Downloading, like the upload process, first requires obtaining an appropriate download URL and then making a separate HTTP request to the API.
+first requires obtaining an appropriate download URL and then making a
+separate HTTP request to your account's storage server.

 ```php
 // set the filename